 About Cook’s Illustrated Meatloaf:

 Cook’s Illustrated Meatloaf is my “go to” recipe for meatloaf and I’ve been making it for years.
 It’s always moist and flavorful and cuts like a dream.
 My son goes nuts over this every time I make it!
-After all, what’s better than an old-fashioned Meatloaf, mashed potatoes, and your favorite vegetable?
+After all, what’s better than the classic comfort food of an old-fashioned Meatloaf, mashed potatoes, and your favorite vegetable?

+We have made a few changes over the years.
 The original recipe had a lot of thyme.
-We really didn’t care for the way it hijacked the flavor or for the bacon on this, either.
+We really didn’t care for the way it hijacked the flavor.
+And we might be in the minority, here, but we didn’t care for the bacon on this, either.
 The bacon itself was ok, but the way the flavor seeped into the loaf was bizarre.
 It’s one of those “sounds better than it is” ideas.
 The instructions are in my recipe, below, if you want to go for it.

 The original recipe calls for meatloaf mix – I actually like this best made with a mixture of ground beef and ground pork instead of the hard to find meatloaf mix (that’s traditionally a third each of ground beef, pork & veal) or all ground beef.
 The pork adds a lot and keeps it nice and moist.